 - What are the names and addresses of the child’s siblings and parents if different from the information provided above?

-If and when the report is accepted by the NYS Child Abuse Hotline it will be sent to Child Protective Services and/or Law Enforcement.
+If and when the report is accepted by the Child Abuse Hotline it will be sent to the local responding Child Protective Services department and/or Law Enforcement.